jpaulm/javafbp-websockets/README.md

 **Note: Jar file test only runs with Chrome**

-The jar file can be obtained from `build/libs/`, and Releases.
-Maven still contains release 1.2 6. <!--  and Maven.
-The new release should be up on Maven shortly, although the shield (below) will show the new release number for a while. --> The Maven shield is below.
+The jar file can be obtained from `build/libs/`, Releases, and Maven.
+The new release should be up on Maven shortly (there is a period when the shield shows the new release number, but it is not yet up on Maven).
+The Maven shield is below.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/javafbp-websockets.svg?label=JavaFBP-WebSockets)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22javafbp-websockets%22)